matter-labs/zksync-era/prover/docs/05_proving_batch.md

 prover_cli <DATABASE_URL> insert-batch --number=<BATCH_NUMBER> --version=<MINOR_VERSION> --patch=<PATCH_VERSION>
 ```

 Also, provers need to know which setup keys they should use.
-Generate them with:
+It may take some time, but you can generate them with:

 ```shell
 zk_inception prover generate-sk